van001/lesscode-fp/README.md

 ### Single input / output ###
 The origin of functional programming, ***[lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus)***, only allowed single input/ output.
 While it may not seem practical, currying ([see below](https://github.com/van001/lesscode-fp#Currying)) allows you to do so.
 Functional programming treats functions as a 1st class citizen, so you can pass and return a function to/from another function.

+Also, single input/output makes function composition (see below) trivial.

 Lesscode functions accept a single parameter (whereever possible); multi-parameter functions are curried.